-Revenue from operations for the years ended March 31, 2018 and March 31, 2017 is as follows:
+Revenue from operations for the year ended March 31, 2018 and March 31, 2017 is as follows:

-Particulars Year ended March 31,
+Particulars Year ended March 31 ,

 2018 2017

-Revenue from software

-services 61,910 59,257

-Revenue from software
+Revenue from software services 61,910 59,257

-products 31 32
+Revenue from software products 31 32

-TOTAL REVENUE FROM

-OPERATIONS 61,941 59,289
+61,941 59,289

-2.17 Other income, net
+2.17 OTHER INCOME, NET

-2.17.1 Other income
+2.17.1 Other income - Accounting policy

-Other income is comprised primarily of interest income, dividend income, gain / loss on investments and exchange gain / loss on forward and options contracts and on translation of other assets and liabilities.
+Other income is comprised primarily of interest income, dividend income, gain / loss on investments and exchange gain/loss on forward and options contracts and on translation of other assets and liabilities.
 Interest income is recognized using the effective interest method.
 Dividend income is recognized when the right to receive payment is established.

-2.17.2 Foreign currency
+2.17.2 Foreign currency - Accounting policy